Visit www.gvsu.edu/lakerstogether for more.

 We strive to prepare a new generation of leaders to deal effectively with diverse ideas and cultures through our COMMON GROUND INITIATIVE, a program unique in higher education.
 You can read more about our guest speakers, conferences, and other events, all free and open to the public.

-How the Hauenstein Center is Staying Active During COVID-19
+How the Hauenstein Center is Staying in Touch With You

 Stay Engaged Digitally -- Daily Updates to Spark Discussion